neurosity/neurosity-sdk-js/CODE_OF_CONDUCT.md

-# OpenBCI GUI Code of Conduct
+# NotionJS Code of Conduct

 ## Purpose

-It is our hope that any one is able to contribute to OpenBCI GUI regardless of their background.
+It is our hope that any one is able to contribute to NotionJS regardless of their background.
 Thus, we hope to provide a safe, welcoming, and warmly geeky environment for everybody, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 ## Our Standards